Democratic Party (United States): Torture

 Many Democrats are opposed to the use of torture against individuals apprehended and held prisoner by the United States military, and hold that categorizing such prisoners as unlawful combatants does not release the United States from its obligations under the Geneva Conventions.
 Democrats contend that torture is inhumane, damages the United States' moral standing in the world, and produces questionable results.
 Democrats are largely against waterboarding.

 Torture became a divisive issue in the party after Barack Obama was elected president.

 Privacy

 The Democratic Party believes that individuals should have a right to privacy.
 For example, many Democrats have opposed the NSA warrantless surveillance of American citizens.

-Some Democratic officeholders have championed consumer protection laws that limit the sharing of consumer data between corporations.
-Democrats have opposed sodomy laws since the 1972 platform which stated that "Americans should be free to make their own choice of life-styles and private habits without being subject to discrimination or prosecution", and believe that government should not regulate consensual noncommercial sexual conduct among adults as a matter of personal privacy.
+Some Democratic officeholders have championed consumer-protection laws that limit the sharing of consumer data among corporations.
+Democrats have opposed sodomy laws since the 1972 platform, which stated that "Americans should be free to make their own choice of life-styles and private habits without being subject to discrimination or prosecution", and believe that government should not regulate consensual noncommercial sexual conduct among adults as a matter of personal privacy.